MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/technical-reference/verify-that-the-critical-user-profile-application-and-user-profile-proxy-applica.md

 The system automatically creates the missing timer jobs.

-For more information, see [Timer job reference for SharePoint Server 2016](timer-job-reference-for-sharepoint-server-2016.md) and [Timer job reference for SharePoint 2013](timer-job-reference-for-sharepoint-2013.md).
+For more information, see [Default timer jobs in SharePoint Server 2019](default-timer-jobs-in-sharepoint-server-2019.md), [Default timer jobs in SharePoint Server 2016](default-timer-jobs-in-sharepoint-server-2016.md), or [Default timer jobs in SharePoint 2013](default-timer-jobs-in-sharepoint-2013.md).